 Verification of Section 4.26.1 shall be made in conjunction with Section 4.17 (Corrosion - Salt Spray).
-Additional process residue tests may be conducted at the sole discretion of FM Approvals.
+Additional process residue tests may be conducted at the sole discretion of the certification agency.

-4.27 Conductivity (C-Factor)
+4.27.
+Conductivity (C-Factor)

-The conductivity (C-factor) shall not exceed 1.81 $(ft/s)^{1/2}$ [1.0 $(m/s)^{1/2}$] for residential sprinklers.
+The conductivity (C-factor) shall not exceed 1.81 (ft/s)^{1/2} [1.0 (m/s)^{1/2}] for residential sprinklers.
 Coated, flush, recessed and concealed sprinklers are not subject to these requirements.